- Lincoln High School

 http://www.metmuseum.org/education/er_internship.asp

-For more information see your guidance counselor! -
+For more information, see your guidance counselor! -

-The second form listed is the Senior Survey – “All about me” – This form should be completed by each senior and returned to your guidance counselor which will be used when writing your college recommendation letter.
+The first form listed is the Senior Survey – “All about me” – This form should be completed by each senior and returned to your guidance counselor which will be used when writing your college recommendation letter.

-The third form listed is the Parents Brag Sheet – This form should be completed by your parents to write down things that they feel are important for your guidance counselor to include in your letter of recommendation.
+The second form listed is the Parents Brag Sheet – This form should be completed by your parents to write down things that they feel are important for your guidance counselor to include in your letter of recommendation.

-The fourth form listed is the Transcript Release Form – In order to comply with the Federal Regulations on the Privacy Rights of Parents and Students, we are required to obtain your written permission prior to releasing any educational records.
+The third form listed is the Transcript Release Form – In order to comply with the Federal Regulations on the Privacy Rights of Parents and Students, we are required to obtain your written permission prior to releasing any educational records.
 This form must be in the possession of your guidance counselor to upload or mail your official transcript to other institutions, scholarship organizations, etc.

 Please look at the files below: